project-hatohol/HAPI-2.0-Specification/en/README.md

 ***Result(result)***

-Return result as result object value whether request accept to Hatohol server.
-Look at the [[Values](#user-content-putresult)].
+Return result as a result object value whether request accept to Hatohol server.
+Refer to the [[Values](#user-content-putresult)].

 ```json
 {